 The student will be required to earn 113/111 credits for the award of the degree.
-The student will have the option to choose NSS/NCC if they so desire.
+The student will not have the option to choose NSS/NCC if they so desire.
 He/she will be required to register in all the courses listed in the scheme of examination of the programme.

 - a) The Two year M.Ed.
 Programme is of 113 credits for students opting for NSS/NCC and of 111 credits for students not opting for NSS/NCC.
-The students will have to earn all the credits.
-The medium of instruction shall be English. - b) In a three credit course, two credits are assigned for lecture component and one credit for tutorial. - c) In a theory course, one credit is equivalent to one hour of teaching. - d) In the practical course, one credit is equivalent to two hours of engagement in teaching and learning. - e) For theory courses, breakup of marks for assessment is given under; Each course has a weightage of 100 marks which will be assessed as follows- - 75 Theory Exam - 20 Minor exam. - 05 Internal Assessment - f) Each Practical course also has a weightage of 100 marks and the ratio of External and Internal assessment of marks is 60:40. - g) For passing in any course, minimum 40% marks are required to be secured. - h) The maximum duration of completion of the M.Ed.
-Course will be n+2 (n=2 i.e. the existing duration of the programme.
+Those opting for 113 credits are required to earn 110 credits and those opting for 111 credits will have to earn 108 credits. - b) The medium of instruction shall be English. - c) In a three credit course, two credits are assigned for lecture component and one credit for tutorial. - d) In a theory course, one credit is equivalent to one hour of teaching. - e) In the practical course, one credit is equivalent to two hours of engagement in teaching and learning. - f) For theory courses, breakup of marks for assessment is given under; Each course has a weightage of 100 marks which will be assessed as follows-75 Theory Exam 20 Minor exam.
+05 Internal Assessment - g) Each Practical course also has a weightage of 100 marks and the ratio of External and Internal assessment of marks is 60:40. - h) For passing in any course, minimum 50% marks are required to be secured.